NanoComp/meep/doc/docs/FAQ.md

 To improve [load-balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)), the parallelization can be made to take the DTFT computation into account by specifying `split_chunks_evenly=False`.
 This option divides the grid into [chunks](Chunks_and_Symmetry.md) with nearly-equal *cost* rather than *size* such that the region in which the DTFT fields are computed is optimally partitioned among the processors.

+[Synchronization](Synchronizing_the_Magnetic_and_Electric_Fields.md) of the fields (i.e., for `add_flux`, `add_energy`, `add_near2far`, etc.), which is both expensive and unnecessary, is *not* performed or required for second-order accuracy when accumulating the Fourier transforms.
+In the [Fourier summation](Introduction.md#transmittancereflectance-spectra), you multiply the field by exp(iωt) and add the product (multiplied by Δt) to the Fourier amplitude.
+The value of "t" is simply different for the E and H fields because they are staggered in time by half a timestep.

 Note: a simple approach to reduce the cost of the DTFT computation is to reduce the number of frequency points.
 If you need high frequency resolution in a certain bandwidth, consider adding a second flux region just for that bandwidth, with as many points as you need there, and use a smaller number of frequency points over a broad bandwidth.

 ### Does Meep support shared-memory parallelism?